 - Lac Saint-Jean

-- Ottawa and Quebec city (but I recommend staying overnight in both of them, please read this detailed itinerary of my 2 weeks road trip of Quebec and Ontario for details).
+- Ottawa and Quebec City (but I recommend staying overnight in both of them).
+Please read this detailed itinerary of my 2 weeks road trip around Quebec and Ontario for details.

-- Boldt Castle in Thousand Islands but I also recommend spending the whole day there
+- Boldt Castle in Thousand Islands; I also recommend spending the whole day there

-NOTE: Some of these places are reachable by public transport, but I recommend renting a car especially if you are going to a National Park, not a city.
-Please read my post 7 Things you should know about renting a car in Canada here.
+NOTE: Some of these places are reachable by public transport, but I recommend renting a car, especially if you are going to a national park, not a city.
+Please read my post 8 Things you should know about renting a car in Canada here.

 Montreal tourism – some practical things to know about the city

-Except for the recommendation on things to see in Montreal, I thought you will find it useful if I add some practical information to this post.
-In this section you will find tips on where to stay, how to get from the airport, how much is it to get a sim card in Canada, what food to try etc.
+Beyond the recommendations of things to see in Montreal, I thought you would find it useful if I added some practical information to this post.
+In this section you will find tips on where to stay, how to get from the airport to the city, how much a sim card costs in Canada, what food to try etc.

 Where to stay in Montreal – best hotels for all budgets

-I carefully chose the best hotels in Montreal and sorted them out by price (without the tax) for your convenience.
-I also made sure my suggested Montreal accommodation has only fabulous reviews!
+I carefully chose the best hotels in Montreal and sorted out by price (without tax) for your convenience.
+I also made sure my suggested Montreal accommodations have only fabulous reviews!

 If you want to book a good hotel in Montreal (or in Canada in general), make sure to make your booking in advance to get a good deal!

 Luxury (160 CAD and up): The Ritz-Carlton Montreal is a 5-star hotel and one of the top choices for your Montreal stay!
-This hotel will offer impeccable, high-quality services and amenities – plus the staff is extremely friendly!
+This hotel offers impeccable, high-quality service and amenities – plus the staff is extremely friendly!
 Le Square Phillips Hôtel & Suites is one of the best places to stay in Montreal as well because of its gym, sun deck, and all the other cool facilities!
-This is an aparthotel in Montreal, so you will feel exactly at home!
+This is an aparthotel in Montreal, so you will feel right at home!